Augenb1ick/TroveKeeper/README.md

 # TroveKeeper

-The Collection is a dynamic web application designed for managing personal collections.
+TroveKeeper is a dynamic web application designed for managing personal collections.
 Originally developed as a project during an internship at itransition, this application provides users with a platform to curate, organize, and maintain their personal collections effectively.

 [Explore](https://trove-keeper.vercel.app/)